 Being that a bus is a tiny house; it tends to get messy quickly!
 But, working together also means it can get clean just as quickly with everyone chipping in!

-A daily routine composed of these 5 steps is what helped us to maintain a tidy bus.
+A daily routine composed of these 6 skoolie organization tips is what helped us to maintain a tidy bus.
 We would end every night with a family clean-up.
-That meant that collectively we would pick up/put everything away, vacuum, do dishes, dust, and a quick clean of whatever requires attention.
+That meant that collectively we would pick up/put everything away, vacuum, do dishes, dust, and do a quick clean of whatever required attention.
 That way each day ends and begins with a spotless bus.
 I can’t tell you how good that feels and how much it positively impacts our moods.

 When you begin each day with a clean bus, this means that the only part left is to utilize the O.H.I.O method and work together.
 Combined, these allowed us to keep the bus tidy and organized.
 But simultaneously, this prevents the feeling that all we do all day is clean.

-Before we implemented these firve steps, we always felt like we were cleaning.
+Before we implemented these skoolie organization tips, we felt like we were always cleaning.
 Small spaces get dirty quickly.
 So every time we turned around, we were cleaning again.

 Now, instead of cleaning multiple times a day; we limit cleaning to 1x a day.
 Then throughout the day we simply pick up.
-This way we really get to enjoy the entire reason we chose bus life; to be present, spending time doing what we want to be doing.
+This way we really get to enjoy the entire reason we chose bus life; to be present, and spend time doing what we want to be doing.

 My favorite organizational products!

-I can talk and talk about all the reasons this method will help you to to maintain an orgazined bus.
+I can talk and talk about all the reasons these skoolie organization tips will help you to to maintain an orgazined bus.
 But at the end of the day, what you really want to know is what products will help you to do that more easily:) Don’t worry, I’ve got you covered:)

 Listed below are both exact products I’m using in my bus, or a similar idea if I happened to purchase something locally.
 While these certainly aren’t are, they are some of my favorites!